Premium Korea KR INSIDER

 Korea Income Tax Optimization Calculator

 Legally minimize your taxes.
-Compare the special 19% Expat Flat Rate against standard progressive brackets to find your best filing option.
+Compare the 19% Expat Flat Rate against standard progressive brackets.
+Updated for 2026.

 8천만원 (80 Million KRW)

-* Note: The Expat Flat Rate (19%) does not allow any deductions.
-Gross income is taxed directly.
-Standard scaling allows standard deductions.
+* Note: The 19% Expat Flat Rate (Option B) does not allow any deductions.
+Standard scaling (Option A) includes progressive brackets + basic deductions.

 Option B: 19% Expat Flat Rate